gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_build_pipeline.md

 ## Associate job with the elastic profile

-Before you can run the pipeline, you’ll need to make sure you have create and associated an [elastic profile](elastic_profiles.md) with the job to be executed.
+Before you can run the pipeline, you’ll need to make sure you have created and associated an [elastic profile](elastic_profiles.md) with the job to be executed.
 You can do so on the `Job Settings` tab of a job.

 In our example of building a pipeline for GoCD on Kubernetes, we're going to set the elastic profile for the `build_and_publish_image` job.
 Once you’ve associated the job to the profile, you’re ready to run the pipeline.